jsonnet-libs/jsonnet-training-course/_gen/index.md

 While a training session can cover the basics or highlights in ~30min, there is much more to it.
-We usually point out to the excellent tutorials on [jsonnet.org](https://jsonnet.org/learning/tutorial.html) to get started, this explains very well how Jsonnet works but not necessarily how to work with Jsonnet.
+We usually point out to the excellent tutorials on [jsonnet.org](https://jsonnet.org/learning/tutorial.html) to get started, these explain very well how Jsonnet works but not necessarily how to work with Jsonnet.
 This course attempts to cover the idioms we've been adopting over years of discovering.